AmericanCouncils/fiendish-bundle/README.md

 likely something similar.

 Next, install fiendish-bundle into your Symfony2 app via composer:

     "require": {
         ...
         "davidmikesimon/fiendish-bundle": "dev-master"
     }

+And add both Fiendish and the RabbitMQ bundle to your `app/AppKernel.php` bundles list:

+    new OldSound\RabbitMqBundle\OldSoundRabbitMqBundle(),
+    new DavidMikeSimon\FiendishBundle\DavidMikeSimonFiendishBundle()

 Then you'll need to set up the `Process` table in your database.
 For now, that means manually installing and running the migration file